knownasilya/ember-zipline/README.md

 ember-zipline
 ==============================================================================

 Send components from one location to another declaratively.
-USe case is for sharing components with an ember engine isntance.
+Use case is for sharing components with an ember engine isntance.